meaghanreinschmidt/goblin-squat/README.md

-# Goblin Squat
+# goblin squat

 *Duration: 2 Week Sprint*

-Goblin Squat is designed for users to plan, log, and track daily workouts.
+goblin squat is designed for users to plan, log, and track daily workouts.

 ### Screenshot